Mary Baker Eddy: Spiritualism

 In one of her spiritualist trances to Crosby, Eddy gave a message that was supportive of Phineas Parkhurst Quimby, stating "P. Quimby of Portland has the spiritual truth of diseases.
 You must imbibe it to be healed.
 Go to him again and lean on no material or spiritual medium."
 The paragraph that included this quote was later omitted from an official sanctioned biography of Eddy.

-Between 1866 and 1870, Eddy boarded at the home of Brene Paine Clark who was interested in Spiritualism.
-Seances were often conducted there, but Eddy and Clark engaged in vigorous, good-natured arguments about them.
-Eddy's arguments against Spiritualism convinced at least one other who was there at the time—Hiram Crafts—that "her science was far superior to spirit teachings."
-Clark's son George tried to convince Eddy to take up Spiritualism, but he said that she abhorred the idea.
-According to Cather and Milmine, Richard Hazeltine attended seances at Clark's home, and Eddy had acted as a trance medium, claiming to channel the spirits of the Apostles.
+Between 1867 and 1868, Eddy boarded at the home of Brene Paine Clark who was interested in Spiritualism.
+Seances were often conducted there, but according to Gill Eddy and Clark engaged in arguments about them.
+According to Cather and Milmine, Richard Hazeltine attended seances at Clark's home, and Eddy had acted as a trance medium, stating she was channeling the spirits of the Apostles.
+According to Gill, Eddy's arguments against Spiritualism convinced at least one other who was there at the time—Hiram Crafts—that "her science was far superior to spirit teachings."
+Crafts became the first of Eddy's students, until the two had a falling out over either finances or Eddy asking Crafts to divorce his wife.

-Mary Gould, a Spiritualist from Lynn, claimed that one of the spirits that Eddy channeled was Abraham Lincoln.
+Mary Gould, a Spiritualist from Lynn, stated that one of the spirits that Eddy channeled was Abraham Lincoln.
 According to eyewitness reports cited by Cather and Milmine, Eddy was still attending séances as late as 1872.
 In these later séances, Eddy would attempt to convert her audience into accepting Christian Science.
 Eddy showed extensive familiarity with Spiritualist practice, but she denounced it in later Christian Science writings.
 Historian Ann Braude wrote that there were similarities between Spiritualism and Christian Science, but the main difference was that Eddy came to believe, after she founded Christian Science, that spirit manifestations had never really had bodies to begin with, because matter is unreal and that all that really exists is spirit, before and after death.

 In the fiftieth edition of her book, Science and Health with Key to the Scriptures, published in 1891, Eddy added the chapter, Christian Science and Spiritualism.
 This chapter was renamed in 1910 to Christian Science versus Spiritualism.